Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Analysis

 \revtwo{}{The transient results very much resemble the steady-state results.
-For example, the tradeoff curves in Figure~\ref{fig:transient} are very similar to those observed in Figures~\ref{fig:accuracy-k1}-\ref{fig:accuracy-k4}, and the analytic approximations again nicely match the simulated RCW values for most instances.
-Most importantly, there is a very good match for all hit rate results (RCW approximations, RCW simulations, and LRU simulations); the metric that we will use in the optimization models (Section~\ref{optimizationmodel}) and the evaluation thereof (Section~\ref{comparisons}).
-Substantive differences between the RCW simulations and analytic approximations are observed only for the insertion fraction metric when using very small cache sizes (e.g., $A/N$ less than 0.001) when $\alpha=0.5$.
-When $k=4$ and $\alpha=0.5$, we also observe some noticeable differences in the insertion fraction between RCW and LRU.
-This may suggest that when $k$ is large, RCW is a worse approximation for LRU (as we compare them) during transient periods than during steady state.
-Yet, for all considered $k$ and $\alpha$, we find the approximations sufficiently accurate to justify using them for our optimization of dynamic cache instantiation.
-Again, in the following sections, we will leverage the hit rate results.}
+For example, the tradeoff curves in Figure~\ref{fig:transient} are very similar to those observed in \revthree{Figures~\ref{fig:accuracy-k1}-\ref{fig:accuracy-k4},}{Figure~\ref{fig:accuracy-k124},} and the analytic approximations again nicely match the simulated RCW values for most \revthree{instances.}{instances (which themselves nicely match the exact analysis results).} Most importantly, there is a very good match for all hit rate results (red curves/markers: RCW approximations, RCW simulations, and LRU simulations); the metric that we will use in the optimization models (Section~\ref{optimizationmodel}) and the evaluation thereof (Section~\ref{comparisons}).
+Substantive differences between the RCW simulations and analytic approximations are observed only for the insertion fraction metric (shown in blue) when using very small cache sizes (e.g., $A/N$ less than 0.001) when $\alpha 0.5$.
+When $k 4$ and $\alpha 0.5$, we also observe some noticeable differences in the insertion fraction between RCW and LRU.
+This may suggest that when $k$ is large, RCW is a worse approximation for LRU (as we compare them) during transient periods than during steady state. \revfour{}{The main reason for this is related to the difficulty in selecting a good $W$ for the LRU cache during the transient period.
+By ensuring that all requests made during the transient period increase a per-object request counter, our implementation of the transient period operation of the LRU cache provides a clear implementation of a {\em Cache on k$^{th}$ request} policy.
+However, with $k>1$, this implementation ends up adding objects to the cache at a higher rate than the RCW cache.
+This results in larger transient-period insertion fractions than with RCW when $k > 1$, with the difference becoming larger for larger $k$.
+A less aggressive policy may be to freeze $W$ during the transient period (based on the last observed value before the cache was released) and only use our current policy for the initial transient period (when $W$ is still unknown).
+However, this approach can become sensitive to the value that $W$ has at the moment when a cache is released.
+Cache performance comparisons of this and other alternative LRU policy variations provide interesting future work but are outside the scope of this paper.} \revfour{Yet,}{Yet, for the purpose of this paper,} for all considered $k$ and $\alpha$, we find the approximations sufficiently accurate to justify using them for our optimization of dynamic cache instantiation.
+Again, in the following sections, we will leverage the (more accurate) hit rate results.}